noramurakozy/SDA_web/index.md

 </figure>

 ## Analysing the correlation between tree density and crime occurences
 During the analysis, we expect to get the same results as we have read in the papers written about the connection between trees and crime rate in an area.
 We expect to find results that can support the hypothesis, according to which, the more trees are planted the less crime incidents happen in a city.
-To find out, we calculate the correlation between tree density and crimes by investigating specific areas, also, we build a machine learning model that tries to predict the number of crimes in a month based on the number of planted trees.
-We also predict the number of crimes per area based on the amount of trees planted.
+To find out, we calculate the correlation between tree density and crimes by investigating specific areas using linear regression.

-### Correlation per area
+### Correlation per area - Feri
+TODO: why we do this
-#### The city as a whole
+#### The city as a whole - Feri
 - connection between number of trees and number of crimes in general? (in 100mx100x areas on heatmap)
-    - plot: heatmap of crimes
-    - plot: heatmap of trees
+    - plot: correlation heatmap
     - calculate correlation
     - draw conclusion
-#### Per district
-- is there a district where the more trees are the less crimes happen and vica versa?
-    - plot: heatmap of crimes per pddistrict
-    - plot: heatmap of trees per pddistrict
-    - calculate correlation for each area
-    - draw conclusion
-### Correlation in time
+### Correlation in time - Feri
 - is there a drop in crimes as trees are planted over time?
     - animation of planting trees over the year + crimes in the same animation with different color?
     - make observations
     - support observations with calculations and data
-### Correlation in crime type and tree species (maybe not?)
-todo, I don't know how (yet)

-### Machine learning
+### Linear regression - Feri
+TODO: why we do this
-#### Nr. of crimes in a month based on nr. of trees planted
+#### Nr. of crimes in a month based on nr. of trees planted - Feri
 - prediction of number of crimes in a month if X number of trees are planted
     - linear regression
-#### Nr. of crimes (in an area) based on nr. of trees planted of a specific species
-- prediction of number of crimes if X number of trees are planted of a specific species
-    - linear regression
-#### Nr. of crimes in a Police District based on nr. of trees planted (maybe not?)
+#### Nr. of crimes in a Police District based on nr. of trees planted - Feri
 - prediction of number of crimes in a district if X number of trees are planted
     - linear regression

-## Conclusion
+## Conclusion - Nora
 - write conclusion of findings
 - what could have we done better
 - mention any areas with missing data (e.g. the park where no trees are listed in the dataset (because those are not street trees?))

-## References